Fichtel Mountain Nature Park

 The Fichtel Mountain Nature Park (Naturpark Fichtelgebirge) lies in the tri-border area of Saxony, the Czech Republic and Bavaria and has an area of 1020 km2.
 It is maintained by the Naturpark Fichtelgebirge e.
 V. in Wunsiedel.

 Landscape

 The Fichtel Mountains, with their expanse of forests and pasture land, lie on the intersection between the Thuringian Forest, Franconian Forest, Upper Palatine Forest and Ore Mountains.
-The Fichtel is Germany's main watershed and is a source of the rivers Main, Saale, Eger and Naab.
+The Fichtel is Germany's main watershed and is a source of the rivers Main, Saale, Ohře and Naab.
 The highest elevations are the Schneeberg at 1051 m and the Ochsenkopf at 1024 m.
 Its main towns are Wunsiedel and Marktredwitz.

 Leisure

 Sporting pursuits in the area include walking, swimming, cycling and mountain biking, and, in winter skiing and ice-skating.

 Nature park information points

 There are the following information points: